llamdodev/backend-challenge/README.md

 - We tend to pay attention to the organization of code
 - (bonus) Provide testing
 - (bonus) Provide a section of how you would deploy this code
+- (bonus) How would you handle the failure scenario for comparisons? (e.g. no PATCH request is ever received)